khendrikse/khendrikse.github.io/posts/nextjs-auth-with-httponly-cookies-incl-refresh.md

   await fetchData();
 };

-export default getToken;
+export default getRefreshToken;
 ```

-If you want to ever use these cookies, you can find them on the `req` object on any call to your Next.js server.
-They will be available in `req.cookies`.
+If you ever want to use this cookie, you can find it on the `req` object on any call to your Next.js server.
+It will be available in `req.cookies`.

 ### Encrypting our refresh token